-For support towards the dissemination of Men of Pukar, an IFA-supported photographic project about the men of Poompuhar.
-Extending beyond Poompuhar, this project will constitute photo exhibitions in and around the regions of three ancient port cities Tondi, Muchiri and Korkai, located in present day Kerala and Tamil Nadu.
-Drawing on the descriptions of lives of people and landscapes of these port cities in the ancient Tamil epic Silappadikaram, this project seeks to revisit these sites with shared geographical and cultural histories, in an attempt to initiate conversations around identity and territory, and rekindle collective social memory.
-Three photo exhibitions and three interactive sessions will be the outcomes of this project.
+For the dissemination of Men of Pukar, an IFA-supported photographic project portraying the people and landscape of Poompuhar.
+Extending beyond Poompuhar, this project will constitute photo exhibitions in and around the regions of three ancient port cities—Tondi (Tyndis), Muchiri (Muziris), and Korkai—located in present day Kerala and Tamil Nadu.
+Drawing on descriptions of the inhabitants and terrain of these cities in the ancient Tamil epic Silappadikaram, this work seeks to revisit these sites in an attempt to initiate conversations around identity and territory, and rekindle collective social memory.
+The outcome of the project will be three photo exhibitions and interactive sessions.
 The Grantee's deliverables to IFA with the Final Report will be still documentation of the exhibitions and the discussions.
 Grant funds will pay for costs towards travel and living, exhibition, event, photo documentation and accountant’s fee.

-For support towards the creation of a collaborative performance work exploring the identity and politics of the 'refugee'.
-Anchored in a doctoral dissertation on Sudanese refugees, the performance will be built on the artists’ individual and collective explorations and experiences of marginalisation, exclusion, borders, statist politics, ‘refugee-ness' and ‘other-ness'.
-It seeks to question dominant discourses on the refugee, challenging homogeneity, and, aspires to build human connections and inclusion.
-The work will be scripted, devised, directed, and performed by a collective of seven artists who come from diverse backgrounds - in theatre, movement, literary and the visual arts.
-The outcome of this project will be a series of work-in-progress performances across South India.
+For the creation of a collaborative performance work, exploring politics around notions of identity of the ‘refugee’.
+Anchored in a doctoral dissertation on Sudanese refugees, the performance will be built on the individual and collective explorations and experiences of marginalisation, exclusion, borders, statist politics, ‘refugee-ness’ and ‘other-ness’ by seven artists.
+It seeks to question dominant discourses on the refugee, challenging homogeneity, and aspires to build human connections and inclusion.
+The work will be scripted, devised, directed, and performed by a collective of seven artists who hail from theatre, movement, literary, and visual arts backgrounds.
+The outcome will be a series of work-in-progress performances across South India.
 The Grantee's deliverables to IFA with the Final Report will be photographs, video and textual documentation of the process, and performances.
 Grant funds will pay for costs towards an honorarium, professional fees for resource persons, travel and living, rehearsal space rental, documentation, materials, and an accountant’s fee.

 For the creation of a body of photographic works centred on the men of Poompuhar in south Tamilnadu.
 Drawing from the descriptions of lives and landscape of Poompuhar in the ancient Tamil epic Silappadikaram, this project involves revisiting the town in an attempt to explore questions around identity and territory and provide a contemporary visual interpretation of the epic.
 The outcome of this grant will be a photo exhibition in Poompuhar.
 The Grantee’s deliverables to IFA with the Final Report will be digital copies of the photographs and still and video documentation of the process and the exhibition.